Africa

 Sociocultural context

-Journalists are sometimes targeted on the basis of their ethnic or community affiliation, and they are exposed to reprisals in connection with their work, particularly in the east of the country, where there are many armed groups.
-The conflict in Nord-Kivu is off-limits for the media, which are caught between rebel violence and the army’s response.
-Some radio stations or radio broadcasts were suspended in 2021 for “incitement to tribalism and violence”.
-Many journalists routinely censor themselves.
-Corruption and certain mining contracts are among the subjects that are most likely to prompt self-censorship.
+Journalists are sometimes targeted on the basis of their ethnic or community affiliation, and they are exposed to reprisals in connection with their work, particularly in the east of the country, where many armed groups are present.
+The conflict in Nord-Kivu is off-limits for the media, which are caught between the violence of the M23 rebels and the army’s response.
+Some radio stations and broadcasts were suspended in 2021 for “incitement to tribalism and violence”.
+Self-censorship is a common practice for many journalists.
+Covering subjects such as major corruption cases and certain mining contracts are especially difficult.

 Safety

-The dangers to which journalists and media are exposed include arrest, intimidation, physical violence, media closures, media outlets getting ransacked, and murder.
-In Nord-Kivu, they have been threatened by a wave of harassment and reprisals since the start of 2023 despite a ceasefire.
-M23 rebels ordered some media outlets to change their editorial policies.
+Journalists are exposed to many dangers in the DRC, including arrests, attacks, threats, forced disappearances, executions, as well as the suspension, looting and ransacking of media offices.
+Security forces are involved in many abuses and enjoy complete impunity.
+In Nord-Kivu, journalists have been threatened by a wave of harassment and reprisals since the beginning of 2023 despite a ceasefire.
+M23 rebels have ordered some media outlets to change their editorial policies.
 Discouraging the armed forces via the media in wartime is punishable by death.
-The security forces have been implicated in many abuses but enjoy complete impunity.
+During elections, journalists have been threatened and attacked by politicians and their supporters.

 Abuses in real time in Democratic Republic of Congo